top of page

 The exchange takes place once a week for at least 8 weeks.

-Families bring at least 3 kinds of vegetables & take home their fair share of over 20 kinds.
+Families bring at least three kinds of vegetables and take home their fair share of over 20 kinds.

 Values contribution